selfrefactor/rambdax/docs/README.md

 `Rambdax` implements some methods from `Ramda` community projects, such as `R.lensSatisfies`, `R.lensEq` and `R.viewOr`.

+### Understandable source code due to little usage of internals

+`Ramda` uses a lot of internals, which hides a lot of logic.
+Reading the full source code of a method can be challenging.

+### Better VSCode experience

+If the project is written in Javascript, then `go to source definition` action will lead you to actual implementation of the method.

 ### Alternative TS definitions

 Alternative TS definitions are available as `rambdax/immutable`.
 These are Rambdax definitions linted with ESLint `functional/prefer-readonly-type` plugin.